bsdev1/encrypted-app/README.md

 # LockGuard App - Share Encrypted Messages and Files in Real-Time! 📨🔒📂

-SecureShare is a user-friendly app that lets you securely share encrypted messages and files in real-time.
+LockGuard is a user-friendly app that lets you securely share encrypted messages and files in real-time.
 Built with Socket.IO, Vue, and vanilla JavaScript, it prioritizes your privacy and keeps your sensitive information protected.
 Say goodbye to intercepted conversations and data breaches.
-With SecureShare, your privacy is guaranteed.
+With LockGuard, your privacy is guaranteed.

 ## Features ✨🚀

 - **Real-time Communication**: Experience instant and synchronized communication between devices, allowing you to share messages and files effortlessly.

 - **End-to-End Encryption (E2EE)**: Your data is shielded with the highest level of security using AES256 encryption.
-Feel confident that only the intended recipients can access your shared content.
+Feel confident that only you can access your content.

 - **Auto Message Destruction**: Enjoy the convenience of setting a self-destruct timer for your messages.
 After a specified time, your messages automatically vanish, leaving no trace behind.